MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Trap.md

 ### TRAPPING ALL TERMINATING ERRORS

-When a terminating error occurs that is not handled in another way in a script or command, Windows PowerShell checks for a Trap statement that handles the error.
-If a Trap statement is present, Windows PowerShell continues running the script or command in the Trap statement.
+When a terminating error occurs that is not handled in another way in a script or command, PowerShell checks for a Trap statement that handles the error.
+If a Trap statement is present, PowerShell continues running the script or command in the Trap statement.

 The following example is a very simple Trap statement: